-We apply high standards of overall data protection.
-As an organisation regulated by the Financial Conduct Authority (FCA) it is vital we do so to protect consumers against detriment.
-Among many other things, this involves Experian continuing to manage our data assets in accordance with the data protection principles, keeping comprehensive internal records of all our processing, and giving full effect to data subject rights.
+We are regulated by the Financial Conduct Authority (FCA) so it is vital we protect you, the consumer.
+Among other things, this means we must manage our data in accordance with data protection principles, keep comprehensive records, and give full effect to data subject rights.

 That’s why we created these information pages — so you can learn how and why your data is processed.

 We expect our clients to maintain strong data protection in their marketing activities.
 They must also ensure it is easy for you to indicate if you do not wish to receive marketing from them, and deal quickly with such requests.